gaurav142000/Courier_tracking/README.md

 # Courier_tracking
-It is designed for managing the couriers sent by one person to another by a company.
-Complete tracking of courier can viewed with the help of this software.
+It is designed for managing the couriers sent by one person to another through a company.
+Complete tracking of courier can be viewed with the help of his software which is designed in Flask framework.